andreasfweber/streched_hollow_core_fiber_pulse_compressor/Readme.md

 >T. Nagy, P. Simon and L. Veisz, "High-energy few-cycle pulses: post-compression techniques", Advances in Physics: X, 6(1), https://doi.org/10.1080/23746149.2020.1845795, (2020)

-You can find most of the parts I used in my plan as .stp models suitable for the CAD program of your choice at https://vacuum-shop.com/shop/de_DE/.
-Many thanks at this point to Pfeiffer Vacuum for allowing us to use the plans.
+You can find most of the parts I used in my plan as .stp-models suitable for the CAD program of your choice at https://vacuum-shop.com/shop/de_DE/.
+Many thanks at this point to Pfeiffer Vacuum for allowing us to use their step-files.

-The plans were uploaded in two separate folders, one containing .itp files (used by Autodesk Inventor) and the other containing .stp files.
+The plans were uploaded in two separate folders, one containing .itp-files (used by Autodesk Inventor) and the other containing .stp-files.
 Each folder contains a file named "full_vessel," which contains a plan of the assembled pressure vessel.

 For more information, have a look at my bachelors thesis and feel free to ask questions.